issac-in/selenium-ecotime/README.md

 > ### Where can I view my job code?

-When you normally look through Ecotime on your timesheets, select any of the "Select Position ID" drop-down menus, and look for the number that's after "Job Code".
+When you normally look through UC San Diego Ecotime on your timesheets, select any of the "Select Position ID" drop-down menus, and look for the number that's after "Job Code".

 Alternatively, go to [UCSD Title and Pay](http://hr.ucsd.edu/tpp/index.aspx), and look up your position by job title.
 In the search results that show up, you'll see the corresponding title code, aka your job code.